Dabbling in Jet Lag

 First, there are 11 national holidays, which, to me, is a whopping number.
 That’s more than an American’s average number of vacation days for the whole year!

 Then, there are your personal vacation days.
-The national average is 25, but most people have between 30 and 40.
+The law guarantees you two and a half days for every month you work.
+That makes the national average 25, but most people have between 30 and 40.

-I’ll admit that I wasn’t used to having so many days off but let me assure it didn’t take me long to adapt.
+I’ll admit that I wasn’t used to having so many days off, but I quickly adapted.
 Having so many vacation days gives me the chance to indulge in my hobbies while still finding time to relax.
 I’m able to build a good work-life balance that I would not be able to do otherwise.
 It’s definitely a huge benefit of living in France!

 Cons of Living in France

 It’s no secret that France has some of the highest taxes in the world.
-In fact, the income tax alone is a whopping 45%.
+The income tax alone is a whopping 45%.
 And that doesn’t include the housing tax, social security tax, and tax on goods and services.

 Luckily, it all goes back into the country.
 About 31% of France’s GDP is spent on social programs like unemployment and healthcare.
 So, while it may seem like a lot is being taken, it’s going to services that you will inevitably use.